cloudfoundry/cf-networking-onboarding/routes.prolific.md

 L: http-routes
 ---

-Route Propagation - Part 6.2 - Route Integrity and Envoy
+Incoming HTTP Requests - Part 4 - Route Integrity and Envoy

 ## Assumptions
 - You have a OSS CF deployed